Red tape: Employee autonomy

-Red tape and employee job satisfaction
+Employee job satisfaction

 The more employees perceive red tape (formalistic procedural burdens), the significantly lower is their job satisfaction according to a Korean police organization survey study from 2016 (n=294).

-Similarly, the greater is the red tape perceived by civil servants, the higher is their intent to leave their current employer, as stated in a study that used data from the Korea Institute of Public Administration’s 2019 Public Service Life Survey.
+Similarly, the greater is the red tape perceived by civil servants, the higher is their intent to leave their current employer, as stated in a study that used data from the Korea Institute of Public Administration's 2019 Public Service Life Survey.

 A 2022 study that used survey data from 354 schools in Chile found school principals experienced increased emotional exhaustion and risk of burnout when they were advised of an increase in red tape in the form of unneeded compliance tasks.

 Similarly, research conducted into experiences of public-school leaders and teachers in Belgium observed that when employees were faced with a higher level of red tape (associated with the use of new digital tools), they were more likely to experience emotional exhaustion and, consequently, have a greater intention to leave their organization.

-Red tape, economic growth, and corruption
+Economic growth and corruption

-Red tape and economic growth
+Economic growth

 While efficient government institutions can foster economic growth, cumbersome and unnecessary bureaucracy that delays permits and licenses slows technological advances.
 Red tape has been found to be an obstacle to investment and growth in a study using data for 68 countries.

 Policies that require government regulation and bureaucratic intervention can stifle economic progress, as has been documented by economist Anne Krueger in the context of an import-substitution development strategy.
 This type of policy reduces the incentive to produce exports, thereby generating a foreign exchange "shortage" that puts pressure on governments to restrict imports to high priority areas such as medicines over consumer luxuries.
 These restrictions require increased intervention, such as additional customs inspections and import approvals.
 In turn, this leads to delays and greater complexity of the system, which raises costs for importers.
 The higher costs create an incentive for black-market activity, thereby leading to political pressure to tighten still further the restrictive import regime.
 Over time, regulation and red tape promote more red tape and regulation in a vicious circle, as supporters of import substitution become more entrenched, while those who oppose it, such as exporters, cannot survive in the new environment.
 Rising costs of administration in the private sector, along with costs of delays and market inefficiency, weigh on economic performance and often result in an economic crisis.